portable antennas

 for use by anybody with an interest in designing and building their own lightweight portable wire antennas for the HF amateur bands.

-Such antennas are primarily to be used in person-portable / rucksack-portable activations of parks, hills and mountains, islands and lighthouses
+These antennas are primarily to be used in low-power person-portable / rucksack-portable activations of parks, hills and mountains, islands and lighthouses

 in the various amateur radio outdoor award schemes.
-They would also be ideal for Field-Day operations, either as the main antenna for a single-op
+They could also be used in Field-Day operations, either as the main antenna for a single-op

 entry, or as an alternative antenna for multi-op entries.